maphew/zadam-trilium-wiki/Relation-map.md

 You can specify which relations should be displayed with comma delimited names of relations in `displayRelations` label.

+Alternatively, you can specify comma delimited list of relation names in `hideRelations` which will display all relations, except for the ones defined in the label.

 ## See also

 * [[Note map]] is a similar concept